 The FRAX tool can help predict your risk of having a fracture related to osteoporosis in the next 10 years.
 You can use this tool.
 Go to the website at www.shef.ac.uk/FRAX, and click on Calculation Tool.
 If you have had a bone density test on your hip, you can type in your score.
 If you have not had that test, you can leave the score blank.

 The Canadian Association of Radiologists and Osteoporosis Canada also have a tool to help predict your risk of having a fracture in the next 10 years.
-This tool is online at www.osteoporosis.ca.
+Go to www.osteoporosis.ca to see this tool.

 Most experts recommend that the decision to test younger women and men be made on an individual basis, depending on the risk of osteoporosis and whether the test results will help with treatment decisions.
 To help you decide whether you should be tested for osteoporosis, see: